 Just as humans are particular about certain scents, the same may go for our pets.
 It is possible that some dogs are attracted to certain smells, and they cannot help but cover their entire bodies in them!

 How do I Keep my Dog from Rolling in the Grass?

 Fortunately, dogs can be trained or otherwise discouraged to avoid rolling in the grass if you dislike this behavior.

-After you feel comfortable with your recall off-leash, you can keep the shaker handy and start to familiarize Fido with “No” in collaboration with the shaker.
+After you feel good with your recall off-leash, keep the shaker handy.
+Start familiarizing your dog with “No” in collaboration with the shaker.
 When your pet goes to roll, shake or drop the shaker in front of him and say, “No!”
 The noise will interrupt his rolling and likely put an abrupt end to it.
 When he stands, reward him with a treat.